spacebarchat/spacebarchat/SECURITY.md

 Report them to Fosscord team, in the [Fosscord Discord guild](https://discord.gg/ZrnGQP6p3d).
 However, if you can fix it yourself, fix it yourself first and then propose a PR at the relevant repository.

-Samuel "Flam3rboy", Founder
-"XNaCly" Matteo, Maintainer
-Conner "Intevel", Maintainer
-Erkin Alp, security policy author
+There is **no** fast track for getting security bugs fixed urgently.
+They are still prioritised like other bugs.

+Fosscord team